joshyw698/DataVis-City_Objective_Perception/README.md

 1. Clone the repository to your local machine.
 2. Using command prompt to turn on localhost to read through repository since the html has javascript codes.
 3. Open the `index.html` file in a web browser to view the project.

+## Check the live website directly
+-In short, you can directly check my live website without going through this repo here: